 Purpose

-Respite Care reduces caregiver stress, promotes the well-being and safety of care recipients, and contributes to stable families.
+Respite Care reduces caregiver stress, promotes the well-being and safety of care recipients, prevents out-of-home placements, and contributes to stable families.

 Definition

 Respite Care programs provide temporary relief to caregivers with responsibility for the care and supervision of adults or children who: have physical, emotional, developmental, cognitive, behavioral, or mental health disabilities; are at risk of abuse or neglect; or are in foster care.
-Caregivers may use respite time to rest, etc. Respite Care provides a supportive, enriching, and therapeutic environment, in the caregiver’s home, in the service provider’s home, in a program facility, or in the community.
+Respite Care provides a supportive, enriching, and therapeutic environment in the caregiver’s home, in the service provider’s home, in a program facility, or in the community.
+Respite care providers can include employees, independent contractors, volunteers, and foster parents.
+Generally, care is provided for a few hours or days at a time.
 Services can be provided on a planned or as needed basis, including in response to a crisis.

 Families experiencing medical emergencies and stressful home situations, such as domestic violence or homelessness, may request crisis nursery respite care.
-Generally, care is provided for a few hours or days at a time.
 Crisis nursery and short-term residential respite services can extend to a few weeks or a month at a time.
 When services are provided in response to a crisis, the timeframes may be less predictable and dependent upon resolution of the crisis.
-Respite care providers can include employees, independent contractors, volunteers and foster parents.

-Note: In the field of Adult Services, the term “respite services” often refers to an array of respite services that includes respite care in the person’s home or in a facility (RC), homemaker and personal care aid services (HCS), medical or social day programs (AD), adult foster care (AFC), group living (GLS) and residential respite services (RC).

 Note: When an agency is completing the Family Foster Care and Kinship Care Services Standards (FKC) their respite program is covered under FKC 22: Respite Care unless they provide respite services for children and families outside of the family foster care/kinship care program.
 In this instance, the organization will also need to complete RC to capture all aspects of assessment, service planning, and coordination for these families.

 Note: Please see RC Reference List for the research that informed the development of these standards.